-- 16 oz.
-Neufchatel cheese, room temperature
+- 16 oz Neufchatel cheese room temperature

 - 1 cup pumpkin puree

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1 tablespoon cinnamon
+- 1 tbsp cinnamon

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 1/2 teaspoon powdered ginger
+- ½ tsp powdered ginger

-- 1/4 teaspoon ground nutmeg
+- ¼ tsp ground nutmeg

 - dash ground cloves

 - In a food processor, crush the graham crackers into crumbs.
-Add your milk a tablespoon at a ti,e until the crust begins to come together.
+Add your milk a tablespoon at a tie until the crust begins to come together.
 Press the crust firmly into the prepared pan.

 - Process the Neufchatel cheese until smooth.
 Add the pumpkin, sweetener, cinnamon, vanilla, ginger, nutmeg, and cloves and continue to process until everything is evenly combined.

-- Allow the bars to cool at room temperature for 30 minutes before transferring to the refrigerator.
+- Smooth the cheesecake mixture evenly over the crust and bake for 20-22 minutes.
+Allow the bars to cool at room temperature for 30 minutes before transferring to the refrigerator.
 Chill for at least 4-6 hours before slicing.

 Thank you again to Jenny for allowing me to share this recipe with you today!